spencerhall01/spanning-trees/README.md

     .
-    ├── archive/     # Scripts as they were at the end of the research projects ├── core/        # Core scripts used during the studies - may be updated later ├── data/        # I/O files for simple examples or testing - empty for now ├── docs/        # Notes, images, TODOs, links, etc. - empty for now ├── LICENSE      # License file (MIT)
+    ├── archive/     # Scripts as they were at the end of the research projects ├── data/        # I/O files for simple examples or testing - empty for now ├── docs/        # Notes, images, TODOs, links, etc. - empty for now ├── scripts/     # Core scripts used during the studies - may be updated later ├── LICENSE      # License file (MIT)
     └── README.md    # Project overview and documentation

 ## Contents

-   ### `core/` – Core research scripts
+   ### `scripts/` – Core research scripts

    These are the most complete and reusable scripts, designed for Ising model studies on early D-Wave machines.
 Everything here has been tested and was in a working state at one point.
 If you would like to adapt the code, this would be the place to start.
 Copies of these are in the archive; the copies here may be updated in the future.

    - `randspan.m` – Constructs a spanning tree via random walk on a subgraph of the D-Wave Chimera architecture and plants the Ising problem.
-The spanning tree algorithm is based on the method introduced by Broder (1989); see [Related Publications](#related-research-publications) below.
+The spanning tree algorithm is based on the method introduced by Broder (1989); see [Related Publications](#related-publications) below.

    - `randspanmir.m` – Same as above, but enforces vertical mirror symmetry as an additional constraint on the Ising problem.
-This technique was adapted and extended in follow-up work by other collaborators; see [Related Publications](#related-research-publications) below.
+This technique was adapted and extended in follow-up work by other collaborators; see [Related Publications](#related-publications) below.

    **NOTE:** These scripts are monolithic; this was before I really learned about good software practices like modularization.
 However, I think the code is documented well enough that one should be able to follow the process.
 Some parts are commented out because I wasn't using them, not because they weren't functional.